PhoenixPan/LeetCode/006_ZigZagConversion.md

 In this question we need to rearrange a string according to certain order.
-Firstly, we need to find out the order of rearrangement.
+We need to find out the order of rearrangement.

 ```
 public static String convert(String s, int numRows) {